Shock in the Winter?

 When to Shock the Pool in Winter

-Precautions When Shocking a Winterized Pool
+Precautions When Adding Chemicals to a Winterized Pool

 The final verdict?
 An extra bit of prevention in the winter can make it much easier to open your pool when the weather warms up again, but you need to do it properly to avoid accidental pool damage.